How often have you said?

 These are all very common and totally resolvable reasons to not spend time creating.

-I feel that creativity is an essential part of our lives.
 We need a way to express ourselves and open up our hearts and minds and spending time being more creative does that for us.

 For me creativity: